Kai the Hitchhiker: Fresno incident

 The video was uploaded to YouTube on February 2, 2013, by Jessob Reisbeck, who had conducted the interview for KMPH.
-As of January 14, 2023, the video had over 8 million views.
+As of October 19, 2025, the video has over 8.6 million views.
 The Gregory Brothers sampled the interview and turned it into a song, furthering the video's reach.
+As a result of the original video's viral nature, McGillvary received extensive offers from various news and entertainment sources seeking interviews and appearances.
+This resulted in his appearing on Jimmy Kimmel Live! on February 11, 2013.
 In January 2020, McGillvary was interviewed on Inside Edition, where scenes from the viral video were replayed.
-As a result of the viral nature of the original video, McGillvary received extensive offers from various news and entertainment sources seeking interviews and appearances.
-This resulted in him appearing on Jimmy Kimmel Live! on February 11, 2013.

 Murder conviction

 McGillvary was arrested on murder charges on May 16, 2013, for the death of New Jersey attorney Joseph Galfy.
-McGillvary maintained he fought with Galfy in self-defense.
-According to McGillvary, he had been drugged and raped by Galfy after he offered McGillvary a place to stay for the night.
-McGillvary stated that the police claimed the sexual encounter was consensual and the murder premeditated.
-However, McGillvary said that after the viral video in California, he had no need to have sex with men like Galfy, whom McGillvary described as unattractive, stating, "Do you know how many hot chicks—never mind.
+According to McGillvary, Galfy offered McGillvary a place to stay for the night, only to drug and rape him.
+Police said the sexual encounter was consensual and the murder premeditated.
+McGillvary contended that he acted in self defense, and after the viral video in California, he had no need to have sex with men like Galfy, whom McGillvary described as unattractive, stating, "Do you know how many hot chicks—never mind.
 Even if I was gay, do you know how many hot guys wanted to fuck me after that shit in California?
 I'm not even being vain.
 It's just a fact, like—no offense, but he [Galfy] was not a looker".
 In July 2013, McGillvary was hospitalized after suffering from self-inflicted wounds while awaiting trial at Union County Jail in New Jersey.

-After the murder charges, the video views increased substantially, broadening its viral reach.
-Fans of the video, who considered McGillvary a hero for saving the woman, raised a legal fund.
-McGillvary was imprisoned for over five years while awaiting trial, which began April 1, 2019.
+After the murder charges, viewership of the Fresno meme video increased substantially, broadening its viral reach.
+Fans of the video, who considered McGillvary a hero for saving the woman, raised a legal fund for the NJ case.
+McGillvary was imprisoned for over five years while awaiting trial, which began on April 1, 2019.
 McGillvary took the stand in his own defense and was combative during cross-examination.
 He had an outburst during his defense lawyer's closing arguments, nearly leading to his expulsion from the courtroom.
-A jury found him guilty of first-degree murder, and he was sentenced to 57 years in prison.
-He is to serve 85 percent of that term (roughly 43.5 years, after accounting for the five years of pre-trial confinement) before the possibility of parole, with the judge telling McGillvary, "when you become eligible for parole, you will still be younger than Mr. Galfy was when you murdered him".
+A jury found him guilty of murder, and he was sentenced to 57 years in prison.
+He is to serve 85 percent of that term before the possibility of parole, with the judge telling McGillvary, "when you become eligible for parole, you will still be younger than Mr. Galfy was when you murdered him".
+After accounting for the time of pre-trial confinement, McGillvary will have just turned 73 when he becomes eligible for parole, in approximately October 2061.
 Galfy was 73 at the time of his death.
 McGillvary appealed the conviction, alleging 15 instances of "misconduct, abuse of discretion, and ineffectiveness of defense counsel", but the murder conviction was upheld by the New Jersey Appellate Court in August 2021.

-He has been housed at the New Jersey State Prison in Trenton since his sentencing.
+He has been incarcerated at the New Jersey State Prison in Trenton since his sentencing.